Anduin2017/Genji/README.md

 [![Build Status](https://travis-ci.org/Anduin2017/Mercy.svg?branch=master)](https://travis-ci.org/Anduin2017/Mercy)

 ## So simple a web server
 Mercy is a simple but powerful web server based on .net standard.
-It is able to run alone to host a web server at any path, or intergrated with your own application.
+It is able to run alone to host a web server at any path, or intergrate with your own application.
 Using server you can start a server so easy!

 - [Starting different types of server at the same time](#)
 - [Hosting at different ports at the same time](#)